KlajdiZmalaj/inoscripta-news/README.md

 - Search by title works on all
 - Date From/To works on all
 - Categories works with NYT
-- Author works with NYT (tag: contributor/test) and NYT
+- Author works with NYT fq: byline:(John)